-Do you have a volunteer site?
+Do you have a volunteer website?
 Whether your program already has a web presence or you’re considering one, here’s how to make your site more user-friendly for prospective volunteers!

-Volunteerism has been influenced by the digital age.
-Since the onset of the pandemic,prospective volunteers have engaged online in greater numbers than ever before.
+Volunteerism has been shaped by the digital age.
+Since the onset of the pandemic, prospective volunteers have engaged online in greater numbers than ever before.
 Many organizations are operating in a hybrid capacity with the “virtual first” model, allowing volunteers to engage first with their online presence, then progressing to their in-person programs.
-Therefore, digital communication is key for a successful volunteer program and keeping up with a user-friendly site design is crucial.
-The idea behind a user-friendly volunteer site is to keep the same clear communication and approachability as you would when welcoming someone into your physical space.
+Therefore, digital communication is key for a successful volunteer program and keeping up with a user-friendly website design is crucial.
+The idea behind a user-friendly volunteer website is to keep the same clear communication and approachability as you would when welcoming someone into your physical space.

 A 2020 study from Points of Light shows that 85% of nonprofits saw an increase in volunteerism amidst the pandemic!
 If you run a volunteer site, then this isn’t the time to settle for reduced web traffic and interest.
 Quite the opposite, in fact: now, volunteer managers should make a strong effort to drive further action (provided it’s handled safely).